petercorke/robotics-toolbox-python/docs/source/intro.rst

     >>> T = transl(0.5, 0.0, 0.0) @ rpy2tr(0.1, 0.2, 0.3, order='xyz') @ trotx(-90, 'deg')
     >>> print(T)

-There is strong similarity to the equivalent MATLAB case apart from the use of the \code{@} operator, the use of keyword arguments instead of keyword-value pairs, and the format of the printed array.
-All the ``classic'' RTB-M functions are provided in the \code{spatialmath.base} package as well as additional functions for quaternions, vectors, twists and argument handling.
+There is strong similarity to the equivalent MATLAB case apart from the use of the ``@`` operator, the use of keyword arguments instead of keyword-value pairs, and the format of the printed array.
+All the *classic* RTB-M functions are provided in the ``spatialmath.base`` package as well as additional functions for quaternions, vectors, twists and argument handling.
 There are also functions to perform interpolation, plot and animate coordinate frames, and create movies, using matplotlib.
 The underlying datatypes in all cases are 1D and 2D NumPy arrays.

-For a user transitioning from MATLAB the most significant difference is the use of 1D arrays -- all MATLAB arrays have two dimensions, even if one of them is equal to one.
+.. warning:: For a user transitioning from MATLAB the most significant difference is
+    the use of 1D arrays -- all MATLAB arrays have two dimensions, even if one of them is equal to one.

 However some challenges arise when using arrays, whether native MATLAB matrices or NumPy arrays as in this case.
-Firstly, arrays are not typed and for example a $3 \times 3$ array could be an element of $\mbox{\SE{2}}$ or $\mbox{\SO{3}}$ or an arbitrary matrix.
+Firstly, arrays are not typed and for example a :math:`3 \times 3` array could be an element of :math:`\SE{2}` or :math:`\SO{3}` or an arbitrary matrix.

 Secondly, the operators we need for poses are a subset of those available for matrices, and some operators may need to be redefined in a specific way.
-For example, $\SE{3} * \SE{3} \rightarrow \SE{3}$ but $\SE{3} + \SE{3} \rightarrow \mathbb{R}^{4 \times 4}$, and equality testing for a unit-quaternion has to respect the double mapping.
+For example, :math:`\SE{3} * \SE{3} \rightarrow \SE{3}` but :math:`\SE{3} + \SE{3} \rightarrow \mathbb{R}^{4 \times 4}`, and equality testing for a unit-quaternion has to respect the double mapping.

 Thirdly, in robotics we often need to represent time sequences of poses.
 We could add an extra dimension to the matrices representing rigid-body transformations or unit-quaternions, or place them in a list.
 The first approach is cumbersome and reduces code clarity, while the second cannot ensure that all elements of the list have the same type.

 We  use classes and data encapsulation to address all these issues.
-SMTB-P provides abstraction classes \code{SE3}, \code{Twist3}, \code{SO3}, \code{UnitQuaternion}, \code{SE2}, \code{Twist2} and \code{SO2}.
+SMTB-P provides abstraction classes ``SE3``, ``Twist3``, ``SO3``, ``UnitQuaternion``, ``SE2``, ``Twist2`` and ``SO2``.
 For example, the previous example could be written as

 .. runblock:: pycon